svdgraaf/serverless-screenshot/README.md

 This will setup a screenshot api which will take a screenshot from a given url, and push it into an S3 bucket.
 This is all done with Lambda calls.
 After the screenshot is created, another lambda function creates thumbnails from the given screenshot.

+The screenshotting is done with PhantomJS (which is precompiled in this project), and the resizing is done with ImageMagick (which is available by default in Lambda).

 # Setup
+Just install all requirements with npm:

 ```bash
 npm install
 ```

 # Installation
-We use Serverless for setting up the service.
+This project uses Serverless for setting up the service.
 Check the `serverless.yml` for the bucket name, and change it to whatever you want to call it.
-You can then deploy the stick with:
+You can then deploy the stack with:

 ```bash
 sls deploy -s dev